Ted Gong | Executive Director

 Ali Smith | Director of Communications and Public Affairs

 Ali Smith is the Communications Director at the 1882 Foundation.
 She is also pursuing a master’s degree at the City University of New York Graduate Center in International Migration Studies with a focus on Global Cities and Migration studies.
-She also works as a Museum Educator at the Lower East Side Tenement Museum in New York City, facilitating dialogue on immigration history and leading student, private and public visits to the museum.
-Prior to joining the Tenement Museum, she worked in Client Service at an investment management firm in Connecticut, and prior to that as a paralegal at an immigration law firm in Washington, D.C.
-Ali graduated from Georgetown University, where she received her Bachelor of Arts degree in Chinese and American Studies, focusing on immigration history.
+She also works as a Museum Educator at the Lower East Side Tenement Museum, facilitating dialogue on immigration history and leading student, private and public visits to the museum.
+She has previously worked in Client Service at an investment management firm in Connecticut, and prior to that as a paralegal at an immigration law firm in Washington, D.C.
+Ali graduated from Georgetown University, where she received her Bachelor of Arts degree in American Studies and Chinese, focusing on U.S. immigration history.
 She also has experience serving as a research assistant at the Woodrow Wilson International Center for Scholars.
 She has previously interned with the Smithsonian Asian Pacific American Center and the Asian American Justice Center.

 Stan Lou | Talk Story Director